Born in the Dark: The Catastrophic Collapse of Fuzzy Dark Matter Solitons as the Origin of Little Red Dots: Radiative Implications

 \subsection{Thermodynamic Equilibrium}

 Assuming the obscured luminosity is re-radiated in the IR, a characteristic effective temperature follows from the Stefan--Boltzmann law.
 For $L_{\rm bol}\sim10^{46}\,{\rm erg\,s^{-1}}$ and a photospheric scale $R_{\rm ph}\sim{\cal O}(r_c)$, we obtain $T_{\rm eff}\approx150$--$200\,{\rm K}$, implying a rest-frame mid-IR bump (peak near $\sim 20\,\mu{\rm m}$).
 The very red JWST colors at shorter wavelengths likely require an additional hotter dust component (near the sublimation radius) and/or anisotropic leakage/scattering through a non-uniform cocoon; quantifying the detailed SED requires radiative-transfer/radiation-hydrodynamic modeling.
+In this context the soliton potential primarily sets the outer scale and confinement (through $r_c$ and $r_{\rm e}$); it does not by itself determine the dust microphysics at $r_{\rm in}$, so the need for a hot dust component and its dependence on halo/core properties ultimately requires dedicated radiation-hydrodynamic simulations.